Strophox/tetro-tui/README.md

 > </details>

-### *Terminal enthusiasts:* How was this terminal game programmed (and why doesn't it use [Ratatui](<https://ratatui.rs/>))?
+### *Terminal enthusiasts:* How was this terminal game programmed (and why isn't it Ratatui)?

+> <details>
+> <summary>
-> Ever since its inception as a proof-of-concept this terminal user interface (TUI) has directly used [Crossterm](<https://crates.io/crates/crossterm>) for all I/O.
+> Ever since its inception as a proof-of-concept this terminal user interface (TUI) has directly relied on the <a href="https://crates.io/crates/crossterm">Crossterm</a> crate for all I/O.
+> </summary>
+>
-> The most complicated terminal interaction we currently implement is custom diff'ing so we render the minimum number of visual game changes (minimize flicker).
+> The most complicated terminal interaction we currently implement is [custom diff'ing](<https://github.com/Strophox/tetro-tui/blob/7f0ebacee7a1ed8d399057e270f9071aa13aaaa8/src/game_renderers/standard_buffered/dense_terminal_double_buffer.rs#L103> so we can guarantee we only send the minimum number of visual changes to the terminal (this minimizes flicker).
-> Currently there appears no need to change this situation, though Ratatui will be reconsidered if necessary (e.g. language/localization...)
+> Currently there appears no need to change this situation, though a fully-featured TUI library like [Ratatui](<https://ratatui.rs/>) might be reconsidered, e.g. to handle proper UI translation/localization: displaying other languages etc.
+>
+> </details>

 ### What is the background behind this project?